davidnathanlang/sc_eviction/README.md

 # Description
 This is an example project demonstrating proper workflows for data science.
+- We are grabbing data from the evictions lab for south carolina.
 -All original data is stored in data raw.
 -Data is processed via the scripts in scripts folder.
 -Processed data is stored in the data folder.